ecshreve/pillager/cmd/pillager/README.md

 import "github.com/brittonhayes/pillager/cmd/pillager"
 ```

-### Package pillager contains the command line logic
+Package pillager contains the command line logic\.

-The pillager package is the primary consumer of all packages in the /pkg directory
+The pillager package is the primary consumer of all packages in the /pkg directory\.

 ## Index